- Welcome from Dr. Luks

 - Clear fluids may be given up until 2 hours before arrival time.
 This includes water, apple juice, ginger-ale, Pedialyte, Kool-Aid, clear broth and Jell-O or popsicles without fruit pieces.

-- If your child is sick, has a rash on the surgical site or has been exposed to any communicable disease, such as chicken pox, flu, tuberculosis, MRSA, VRE, or hand, foot, and mouth disease please notify us before reporting for surgery.
+- If your child is sick, has a rash on the surgical site or has been exposed to any communicable disease, such as COVID-19, head lice, chicken pox, flu, tuberculosis, MRSA, VRE, or hand, foot, and mouth disease please notify us before reporting for surgery.

 We are always happy to answer any of your questions; call us at 401-444-6030.